slhck/praxisplan-wien/README.md

 Some things are still TODO:

 - [ ] Points in users' vicinity should be highlighted already when location is known -- but this requires a different data structure because we don't have the user's location as a district
-- [ ] Some data points are obviously wrong
+- [ ] Some data points are obviously wrong, not our fault
-- [ ] Use PMTiles tiles for real offline usage
 - [ ] Improve search to be a bit more fuzzy (but make it work with the chunks)
+- [ ] Better color for clusters
 - [ ] Simplify the map style
+- [ ] Use PMTiles tiles for real offline usage?

 ## License